705

 -

-New zoning codes detail requirements based on form zone, form type, and the parameters of the lot.
+New zoning codes detailed requirements based on form zone, form type, and the parameters of the lot.

-This includes height, volume, and footprint limitations, minimum setback requirements, and design standards.
+This included height, volume, and footprint limitations, minimum setback requirements, and design standards.

 -

-The home is rotated clockwise relative to legal lot lines.
-Both side fences are shifted up to 3’ west of legal lot lines.
+The home was rotated clockwise relative to legal lot lines.
+Both side fences were shifted up to 3’ west of legal lot lines.

-This complicates setbacks, as our assumed parameters differ from legal lot lines, and setback distances slope along every exterior wall.
+This complicated setbacks, as our assumed parameters differed from legal lot lines, and setback distances sloped along every exterior wall.

 -

-The existing home hugs the west lot line, only 1.5-8’ from the adjacent property.
+The existing home hugged the west lot line, only 1.5-8’ from the adjacent property.

-An ADU sits on the southwest corner of our lot, occupying 51’ of our 140’ lot length (with dwelling and private yard space).
+An ADU on the southwest corner of our lot occupied 51’ of our 140’ lot length (with dwelling and private yard space).

-An ADU on the adjacent property spans 33’ along the west lot line.
+An ADU on the adjacent property spanned 33’ along the west lot line.

 -

-The existing home uses a slab foundation on expansive soil.
-The concrete walls lack the structural integrity to support additional load.
+The existing home had a mono slab foundation on expansive soil.
+The concrete walls lacked the structural integrity to support additional load.

-To increase the size of our home, we would need to build out, not up, using a separate foundation and exterior walls.
+To increase the size of our home, we needed to build out, not up, using a separate foundation and exterior walls.

-Our current home is too small to suit our needs.
+Our current home was too small to suit our needs.

-Side setbacks differ from fence lines (red) and slope from corner to corner (pink) due to the rotation of our home.
+Side setbacks differed from fence lines (red) and slope from corner to corner (pink) due to the rotation of our home.

-Our home (green) is flanked by an ADU on the rear of the lot (pink) and an ADU on the adjacent property (blue) that limit our ability to expand west or back on the property.
+Our home (green) was flanked by an ADU on the rear of the lot (pink) and an ADU on the adjacent property (blue) that limited our ability to expand west or back on the property.

 Our Home Inspection Report called out several cracks in the existing basement and concerns about the structural integrity of the foundation.